-Update status reports currently report whether the data which is installed in the system database are all up to date with reference to the one or more S-128 datasets, which together represent status of a service provider’s entire service.
+Update status reports report whether the data which is installed in the system database are all up to date with reference to the one or more S-128 datasets, which together represent the status of a service provider’s entire service.

-Update status reports may also show whether there are any items present in the combined S-128 service which are not installed in the system database.
+Update status reports may also show whether there are any items contained in the combined S-128 service which are not installed in the system database.
 This represents a “Completeness” status on a product by product basis.

 The primary use case for the completeness feature is to assess the installation of S-124 Navigational warnings against the in force bulletins produced by navigational warning providers.